microsoft/mdatp-devicecontrol/issue.md

 </details>
 <details>
-<summary>- Add a rule for Allow Read,Write, Execute Access to encrypted removable devices to the policy</summary>
+<summary>- Add a rule for Block Read,Write,Execute Access to all removable devices to the policy</summary>

    1. Click on "+ Set reusable settings" under Included Id

+   1. Click on *Global-Removable_Group_Baseline (1)_1*

+   1. Click on "Select"

+   1. Click on "+ Set reusable settings" under Excluded Id

+   1. Click on *Global-Removable_Group_Baseline (1)_2*

    1. Click on *Global-Removable_Group_Baseline (1)_3*

    1. Click on "Select"

    1. Click on "+ Edit Entry"
-   1. Enter *Allow Read,Write, Execute Access to encrypted removable devices* for the name
+   1. Enter *Block Read,Write,Execute Access to all removable devices* for the name

-   1. Select *Allow* from "Type"
+   1. Select *Deny* from "Type"
    1. Select *None* from "Options"
    1. Select *Read, Write and Execute* from "Access mask"

-   1. Enter *S-1-5-21-602162358-1563985344-839522115-288583* for "Sid"

    1. Click on "+ Add"

-   1. Select *Audit Allowed* from "Type"
+   1. Select *Audit Denied* from "Type"
-   1. Select *None and Send event* from "Options"
+   1. Select *Show notification and Send event* from "Options"
-   1. Select *Write* from "Access mask"
+   1. Select *Read, Write and Execute* from "Access mask"

 </details>